google/wireit/README.md

 }
 ```

-To disable this behavior, set `<script>.delete` to `false`.
+To disable this behavior, set `<script>.clean` to `false`.
 You should only
-disable this behavior if you are certain that the script itself already takes
+disable cleaning if you are certain that the script itself already takes care of
-care of removing stale output files from previous runs.
+removing outdated files from previous runs.

 ## Watch mode